Bromsgrove School: Abuse

-Richard Knight, an Organist and assistant director of music at Bromsgrove School was jailed for two years in 2018 for having sex with two girls from Bromsgrove School on school property, as well as at his own home and inside his car and on the school's USA 2010 Chapel Music Tour.
+Richard Knight, an Organist and assistant director of music at Bromsgrove School was jailed for two years in 2018 for having sex with two girls from Bromsgrove School on school property, as well as at his own home, inside his car and on the school's USA 2010 Chapel Music Tour.

-Judge Jeremy Baker QC, speaking at Worcester Crown Court on Friday, told Knight, 53, the two victims had "particularly vulnerable" emotional backgrounds.
+Judge Jeremy Baker QC, speaking at Worcester Crown Court on Friday, 23 November 2018, told Knight, 53, that the two victims had "particularly vulnerable" emotional backgrounds.
 "You knew that and that was why they were specifically targeted over and above other children at school", he said.

 The judge described Knight's behaviour as "predatory" and that there was a "significant degree of planning".

-Mr Knight, previously the conductor of Malvern Festival Chorus, had begun the second affair after the first one ended and taught both pupils at the school.
+Mr Knight, previously the conductor of Malvern Festival Chorus, had begun the second affair after the first one ended, and taught both pupils at the school.
 Knight had sex with one of the victims for the first time at her own home while her parents were out during Christmas Eve.
 The victim would often have to ride her bicycle to various pharmacists to get morning after pills.

-The court also heard evidence that Knight's wife had been a Bromsgrove School pupil, while he was working at the school.
+The court also heard evidence that Knight's wife had been a pupil of his at a school he worked at previously.
 They married in 2002.